id/emqx-docs/en_US/performance/tune.md

 ## EMQX Tuning

-- Listener acceptor
+### Listener Acceptor

-Tune the acceptor pool size and `max_connections` limit in `etc/emqx.conf`.
+To optimize connection handling, you can adjust the acceptor pool size and the `max_connections` limit in the `etc/emqx.conf` configuration file.

-For example, for TCP listeners:
+For example, to configure TCP listeners:

 ```bash
 ## TCP Listener